-We’ve been watching the trends lately, and we’re noticing the question, “Is beige back?”.
+We’ve been watching industry trends, and we’re noticing the question, “Is beige paint making a comeback?”.
 And the answer is yes.
 Beige paint colors seem to be making a comeback.
 While jewel tones have had their day, is the sun going down on them?

 Well, maybe not entirely.
-There’s a reason these vibrant hues have racked up accolades (and gallons of paint) over the last few years.
-And they’re still popular, as PPG’s 2020 Color of the Year Chinese Porcelain attests.
+There’s a reason these vibrant hues have gathered accolades (and gallons of paint) over the last few years.
+And they continue to be popular, as PPG’s 2020 Color of the Year Chinese Porcelain attests.
 We need those bright colors to balance the neutrals.

 But it’s been a while since any shade of beige took first place in the popularity contest.
 For about a decade, now, gray has reigned supreme.
 You see gray or greige just about everything, walls, kitchen cabinets, wood floors, etc.